-But allow me to return to my more optimistic and positive mode, and to use my own field, American history, to illustrate what I mean about the promise of databases for the humanities.
+But allow me to return to my more optimistic and positive mode, and to use my own field, history, to illustrate what I mean about the promise of databases for the humanities.
 In many ways the field of history, and especially American history, has become one of the most interesting testbeds for the digital humanities.
-At least two major academic publishers, the Oxford and Cambridge university presses, have decided to experiment with digitising their backlists by doing so with their books on history.
-These have been mounted experimentally at the University of Pennsylvania Library so that the intensity and quality of usage can be systematically monitored, including the extent to which texts are downloaded and printed out.6 The American Council of the Learned Societies has a similar initiative, the History E-Book Project, that has put online seven hundred and fifty history books.
-The foregoing projects are funded by the Andrew W. Mellon Foundation, which has been the leading funder of humanities digitisation and innovation in the United States.
+At least two major academic publishers, the Oxford and Cambridge University Presses, have decided to experiment with digitizing their history backlists.
+These have both been mounted experimentally at the University of Pennsylvania Library so that the intensity and quality of their usage, including the extent to which the texts are downloaded and printed out, can be systematically monitored.8 The American Council of the Learned Societies has a similar initiative, the History E-Book Project, that has put online 750 history books.
+The foregoing projects are all funded by the Andrew W. Mellon Foundation, which has been the leading funder of humanities digital innovation in the United States.
 This is part of the larger movement toward the publication of e-books, but it is focused on one field, and on academic usage, in the humanities.
-The result is that there is already more digital monographic information available for American history than for any other field, and the Penn experiment will tell us a good deal about how it is used.
+The result is that there is already more digital monographic information available for history than for any other field, and the Penn experiment will tell us a good deal about how it is used.